nosrac77/Data-Structures-Fun/README.md

 - **Display** - Creates a visual representation of the Singly Linked List, showing all Nodes and their pointers.

+- **Pop** - Removes and returns the head of the Singly Linked List.
+The list's head must be re-assigned to the next Node to preserve the integrity of the list.

 **Singly Linked List Attributes** - An implementation of a Singly Linked List must have at least the following attributes:

 - **Head** - The Node at the "beginning" of the list, the head is the only essential component to a Singly Linked List and is used to perform every operation that this ADT supports.
 Without this pointer, or something similar to it, a Singly Linked List cannot be properly implemented.